 This technology is fusion energy.

 Fusion energy is the production of nuclear energy without any of the shortcomings of nuclear fission (conventional “atomic energy”).
-Fusion consists of engineering a system that causes small nuclei, such as hydrogen, to fuse together, releasing clean nuclear energy in the process.
+Fusion consists of engineering a system that causes small nuclei, such as hydrogen, to fuse together, releasing significant carbon free energy in the process.
 Fusion energy has the following features, which make it a highly attractive energy source:

 The fuel is readily available from sea water

-There is no chance of any diversion of fuel or other elements of this technology into weapons; thus, the power plants could be build anywhere in the world with no issues of terrorism
+There is no chance of any diversion of fuel or other elements of this technology into weapons; thus, the power systems could be built and located anywhere in the world with no issues of terrorism

-There are no long term radioactive waste products requiring storage
+There are no long term radioactive waste products requiring storage; thus the power systems could be used anywhere.

-The power plants would be intrinsically safe from catastrophic failure, such as is a concern in conventional atomic power systems.
+The power systems would be intrinsically safe from catastrophic failure, such as is a concern in conventional atomic power systems.
 No public safety issues would exist for people living near fusion power plants.

-Unfortunately, the road to the development of workable fusion energy has been a long one so far, paved with many advances but also many false-steps.
-This has given fusion energy a bit of a troubled reputation for being impractical.
+The road to the development of workable fusion energy has been a long one so far, paved with many advances but also many false-steps.
+This has given fusion energy a reputation for being impractical.

-Quietly, but quite dramatically, there have been several breakthroughs in fusion energy technology over the past few years.
-We are now at a moment when the whole field is poised to accelerate and there are several projects which have realistic prospects of reaching technical feasibility in 5-10 years, which is far sooner than many people have been expecting.
+However, with the advent of material and scientific breakthroughs, we are now at a moment when the whole field is poised to accelerate and there are several projects which have realistic prospects of reaching technical feasibility in 5-10 years.

-These breakthrough ideas capitalize on advances in materials, artificial intelligence and parallel computing and automated production technology, and have resulted in the formation and funding of over 25 commercial start up companies, founded and managed by highly dedicated and energetic entrepreneurs.
-These breakthroughs completely change the prospects for fusion energy in a reasonable planning timeframe.
-Collectively, these companies have raised over [ $ x ] and are moving forward rapidly towards demonstrating the fundamental soundness of their ideas.
+These important breakthroughs capitalize on advances in materials, artificial intelligence and parallel computing and automated production technology, and have resulted in the formation and funding of over 25 commercial start up companies, founded and managed by highly dedicated and energetic entrepreneurs.
+These breakthroughs completely change the prospects for fusion energy’s planning timeframe.
+Collectively, these companies have raised over [ $4billion] and are moving forward rapidly towards demonstrating the fundamental soundness of their ideas.

-The Stellar Energy Foundation, a non-profit entity based in Princeton, NJ and Concord, MA, is hosting a workshop in New York City the morning of June 13th to feature representatives of many of these start up companies plus the National Laboratories and university groups who have been advancing fusion technology with government funding and who have also produced breakthrough ideas which will accelerate bringing “fusion energy to the grid soon enough to make a difference for our climate!” [do we mention group(s) from the UK ? ]
+The Stellar Energy Foundation, a non-profit entity based in the Northeast, is hosting a workshop in New York City the morning of June 13th to feature representatives of many of these start up companies plus the National Laboratories and university groups who have been advancing fusion technology with government funding and who have also produced breakthrough ideas which will accelerate bringing “fusion energy to the grid soon enough to make a difference for our climate!”
+(I think our intro is not US specific and therefore could include Tokomak and Culham.)

-The workshop will also feature representatives of the funding community: Wall Street, private equity, large-scale philanthropy and government funding agencies who are promoting public-private-philanthropic partnerships to accelerate development of fusion energy.
+The workshop will also feature representatives of the funding community: Wall Street, private equity, large-scale philanthropy and government funding agencies who promoting public-private-philanthropic partnerships to accelerate development of fusion energy.
 Learn about the thinking behind the funders of the companies and the government programs.
+Discuss the public-private -philanthropic partnership model, the longterm impact investments and risk abatement

-Another key challenge in many peoples’ minds about fusion power is the cost of fusion power plants.
+The future economics of the fusion power sector poses another key challenge.
 The workshop will discuss this directly and map a path forward to accurate estimates of what fusion energy will cost.
 Hear the responses and plans of the commercial players to the cost issues.

-The purpose of Stellar Energy Foundation and the workshop is to spread the word about the acceleration of the development of fusion energy among people and entities who can help the emerging fusion energy community.
+The purpose of Stellar Energy Foundation is education and advocacy and advancement of fusion energy.
+The workshop is offered for people and entities who could be important to the start of this climate change disruptor.
 There will be no soliciting.

 Join us on June 13th at the Roadmap to the Fusion Power Economy, which will be held at the Flatiron Institute (affiliated with the Jim Simons Foundation), 160 E. 21 Street, Manhattan. [we need to make sure this attribution is ok with the Simons Foundation people].